wp-plugins/chamber-dashboard-member-manager/readme.txt

 4. Payment report

 == Changelog ==
+= 1.8.1 =
+* changes to language files to facilitate translation

 = 1.8 =
 * fixed PHP error in notification meta box
 * revamped settings page to use settings API better